 Expanding Intellectual Property Portfolios through Brand Licensing

-The entertainment industry licenses not only movies, TV shows, and technology.
+It’s not just movies, TV shows, and technology that get licensed in the entertainment industry.
 Many brands also license their logos, images, characters, or mascots for use on various products.
 A brand licensing agreement specifies which images or logos can be used, how they can be used, and the regions and duration of usage permitted.
 This practice allows brands to extend their reach and generate additional revenue by leveraging their existing intellectual property.

 Navigating the Complexity of Contract Terms